nim-lang/Nim/doc/contributing.md

    your editor reformatted automatically the code or whatever different reason, this should be excluded from the commit.

-   *Tip:* Never commit everything as is using `git commit -a`:cmd:, but review carefully your changes with `git add -p`:cmd:.
+   *Tip:* Never commit everything as-is using `git commit -a`:cmd:, but review carefully your changes with `git add -p`:cmd:.

 4. Changes should not introduce any trailing whitespace.